Summer is quickly fading and I feel like I’m among the minority when I say I’m not excited school is starting soon.

-In my head, I really had no clue what she was talking about; the fact that Target had set out school supplies seemed kind of thrilling, it gave me a whole new area to browse!
+In my head, I really had no clue what she was talking about.
+The fact that Target had set out school supplies seemed kind of thrilling, it gave me a whole new area to browse!

 13, an official teenager, I’ll be the mother of a TEENAGER!

 And this is where my reluctance to let Summer go comes in…

-Five is a small number.
-I know those days aren’t going to be filled with pool parties and playdates, with trips to the library because she’s read all the books we got last week, or lazy Sunday afternoons at the beach until sunset.
+I know those days are no longer going to be filled with playdates and trips to the library because she read all the books we got last week, or lazy Sunday afternoons at the beach until sunset.

-I’ve seen the shift happening this year in her, the independence becoming greater, the ability to sleep for 12 hours in a row returning, the desire to be around friends all the time.
+The independence becoming greater, the ability to sleep for 12 hours in a row returning, the desire to be around friends all the time.

 I want her to want to build forts all day with her siblings while we hang out in our pajamas.

-So, I’m not excited school is starting and Summer is ending because a whole chapter is coming to a close and I’ve never been good at endings.
+Because a whole chapter is coming to a close and I’ve never been good at endings.